 Let’s talk about black gold.
 You may also know it as Texas Tea, the lifeblood of the industry, or by its formal name: crude oil.

-Given its epic market value, it should come as no surprise that oil has a significant impact on areas beyond the energy market.
-One of the most influenced arenas is within the global currency trade.
+Given its epic market value, it should come as no surprise that oil significantly impacts areas beyond the energy market.
+One of its most influential arenas is within the global currency trade.

 All oil correlations are based on the two leading types of crude oil:

 Many of the global majors are directly impacted by Brent and WTI crude oil prices.
 For instance, the Canadian dollar derives a good portion of its value from a positive correlation with the WTI oil price.

 Also, the USD is used to price both WTI and Brent, so higher crude prices suggest a weaker USD.
 Even the British pound and euro will exhibit periodic sensitivities to the pricing of North Sea Brent.